biolab/orange3/doc/development/source/tutorial-channels.rst

 and curve point for that channel id, marking for update in :func:`~Orange.widgets.widget.OWWidget.handleNewSignals`.
 A similar case is when we receive a learner for a new channel id.

-..

-   The function above first checks if the learner sent is empty (:obj:`None`).
-Remember that sending an empty learner essentially means that the link with the sending widget was removed, hence we need to remove such learner from our list.
-If a non-empty learner was sent, then it is either a new learner (say, from a widget we have just linked to our learning curve widget), or an update version of the previously sent learner.
-If the later is the case, then there is an *id* which we already have in the learners list, and we need to replace previous information on that learner.
-If a new learner was sent, the case is somehow simpler, and we just add this learner and its learning curve to the corresponding variables that hold this information.

-   The function that handles :obj:`learners` as shown above is the most complicated function in our learning curve widget.
-In fact, the rest of the widget does some simple GUI management, and calls learning curve routines from testing and performance scoring functions from :mod:`~Orange.evaluation`.

 Note that in this widget the evaluation (k-fold cross validation) is carried out just once given the learner, data set and